lazarnikolic24/arena/README.md

 - Avoid memory leaks
 - Significantly reduce the malloc/realloc overhead in functions that often resize memory
 - Simplify freeing memory in error handling code
+- You don't need to set a max memory size in advance

 ## Cons:
 - Less flexible than standard malloc/realloc